 New Zealand produces a characterful selection of sparkling wines which are gaining in popularity – helped by more and more consumers questioning provenance over prestige – and top quality bubbly is being produced right here in New Zealand.

-Traditional winemaking techniques, combined with the New Zealand’s cool climate and plentiful sunshine, produce impressively high quality sparkling wine and balanced, well-structured wines can be found across a wide range of styles.
-They are predominantly Méthode Traditionnelle from the classic varieties of Pinot Noir and Chardonnay, but the range also includes aromatic styles like Sparkling Sauvignon Blanc.
+Traditional winemaking techniques, combined with New Zealand’s cool climate and plentiful sunshine, produce impressively high quality sparkling wine and balanced, well-structured wines can be found across a wide range of styles.
+They are predominantly Méthode Traditionnelle, but the range also includes aromatic styles like Sparkling Sauvignon Blanc.
+New Zealand Méthode Traditionnelle wines are made using the same winemaking process as Champagne and including the same grape varieties (Pinot Noir, Chardonnay and Pinot Meunier), just grown locally, providing an exciting New World spin on time-honoured flavours.

 Hallmark characteristics include nutty, biscuity aromas, balanced with fresh acidity and fruit.
 It’s the precise fruit expression, naturally high acidity and mouth-filling palates that have given New Zealand’s sparkling wines a reputation for depth, finesse and drinking pleasure.